Physics 475: Introduction to Mathematical Physics

 Required text: Mary Boas: Mathematical Methods in the Physical Sciences, 3rd Ed., Wiley.

-Supplementary text: Mathematical Methods for Physicists, by George B. Arfken and Hans J. Weber, 4th Ed., Academic Press.
+Supplementary text: Mathematical Methods for physicists, by George B. Arfken and Hans J. Weber, 4th Ed., Academic Press.

 Homework: 10 problems + 1 extra credit problem per week due each Friday at 5 p.m.